lenesk/sokolova.dk/inversion-or-not-after-adverbs.md

 > *1c) *Det er den mest spændende film, som jeg nogensinde har set*.

+## Further studies:
 So for further studies, you may need a list of subclause conjunctions to learn them and to distinguish them from adverbs.
+If you know the central adverbs and the subordinate clause conjunctions - and there are not so many of them, then all the rest 'logical connectors' are usually adverbs.

-You can learn more word order,different types of subordinate clauses and the subcluse conjunction in my upcoming video-recorded course on sentence formation.
+You can learn more about word order, different types of subordinate clauses and the subcluse conjunction in my upcoming video-recorded course on sentence formation. Мy upcoming video course for self-study will help intermediate and advanced learners of Danish (i.e. CEFR LEVEL A2+) get confidence in structuring a Danish sentence.
+The video course will be available for purchase via sokolova.dk starting around week 6 in 2022*.

+Subscribe to get a notification by mail when the course is ready for access.

+<script async data-uid="135a810818" src="https://fantastic-artisan-8379.ck.page/135a810818/index.js"></script>